athold/psycopg2-lambda-layer/README.md

 This project builds an **AWS Lambda Layer** for `psycopg2`, allowing seamless PostgreSQL connections in AWS Lambda.

+This Lambda Layer is for AWS Lambda Python 3.13.
+Users can also use the prebuilt `psycopg2-layer-aarch64.zip` for their Lambda functions running Python 3.13 on the ARM architecture.

 ## 🛠 Build Instructions

 1. **Clone the repository:**